pvigier/pvigier.github.io-jekyll/_posts/2019-07-14-vagabond-game-engine-foundations.md

 # Conclusion

 That is all for this week.
-I did not code a lot, I essentially design the engine.
+I did not code a lot, I essentially designed the engine.
 Next week, I will add more features to the graphics engine and maybe start to work on the networking part.

 See you next week for more!